ckm499/MythsOfCreation/README.md

 # MythsOfCreation
-Custom MineCraft plugin.
+Custom Minecraft plugin.
 Adds an rpg aspect to the game.